nodepa/seedlingo/README.md

 ## What is Seedling

-Seedling is a first-language digital learning tool for adults;
+Seedling is a digital language learning tool for adults.

-a collection of literacy exercises that bundled content can make use of to provide lessons to learners unfamiliar with reading the particular content language.
+A teacher or content developer can prepare lessons of curated exercises using Seedling's included exercise templates to provide tailored exercises to someone who is learning to read their native first-language.

 Current exercise types are: